krugergui/OEMC_Land_Cover_Classification/README.md

 This repository contains the code I developed to predict the land cover of Europe for a competition.
 The data consists of 416 numerical features and 72 different labels, with 42237 samples.

-I used Pandas, Numpy and SKLearn for the data manipulation, and TensorFlow for the Machine Learning model - other SKLearn models were tested but didn't yield good results.
+I used Pandas, Numpy and SKLearn for the data manipulation, and TensorFlow for the Machine Learning model - other SKLearn models were tested but didn't yielded good results.

 As of the time of writing this page, this code scored 0.48018 (weighted F1 score), granting a 4th place in the competition.